gvwilson/sys-tutorial/pages/index.md

 -   What are certificates and how do I manage them?
 -   How can I run a web server?
 -   What other services might I want to run, when, and why?
--   How can I change my identity (sudo)?
 -   How can I check my network connection (ping, traceroute)?
 -   What is an IP address?
 -   How can I connect to another computer (ssh)?